Code of Academic Integrity

 University of the People fosters a spirit of honesty and integrity fundamental to a university community.
 As an academic community whose fundamental purpose is learning and the pursuit of knowledge, every individual at UoPeople is responsible for following accepted standards of academic integrity and for sharing a commitment to upholding these values in all academic pursuits.

 Sources must be documented through acceptable scholarly references and citations, and the extent to which the sources have been used must be apparent to the reader.
-Even indirect quotations, paraphrasing, etc., can be considered plagiarism unless sources are properly cited.
 Plagiarism will not be tolerated at any time; students are required to learn and be personally responsible for educating themselves about plagiarism and the appropriate forms of citation and referencing sources.
 The University may use third-party software or the like to verify assignments are free of plagiarism.
 Students who need assistance and/or have questions concerning use of outside resources or collaboration on assignments should contact their Course Instructors and/or review the materials in the Learning Resource Center for the English Programs, for the Arabic Programs, student should contact firstname.lastname@example.org.
 Under no circumstances are students allowed to publicly share (for example on blogs, websites, social media, databases) their work completed at or for University of the People until two calendar years from the end of the student’s final term of study.
 Students are also prohibited from publicly sharing the works or course materials of another student.

 All student work and scholarship must be free of fraud and deception including:

 - Plagiarism—the unintentional or intentional representation of the words or ideas of another as one’s own work in any academic exercise.